mmercurio/git-filter-repo-demo/README.md

 git filter-repo --mailmap ../mailmap.txt
 ```

 Additionally, the email address shown in the README examples should also be updated to match.
-Ths can be done with the `--replace-text` option we say earlier to replace secrets.
+Ths can be done with the `--replace-text` option we used earlier to replace secrets.
 This time we'll also specify the replacement text to use intsead of the default `***REMOVED***`.
 To do that we'll create a mapping file, `expressions.txt` with the following format to replace occrances of `OLD VALUE` with `NEW VALUE`, using the appropriate email address replacement.

 ```
 OLD VALUE==>NEW VALUE